gvwilson/thirdbit/_posts/2013/2013-12-31-tools-conversations-and-cultures.md

 <p>
   For once in my life,
   I was an optimist.
-  You still can't embed a diagram directly in the source code of your program&mdash;the closest you can get is something like an image in an IPython Notebook, but there's no semantic connection between the two, You certainly can't embed a spreadsheet in a Python source file,
+  You still can't embed a diagram directly in the source code of your program–the closest you can get is something like an image in an IPython Notebook, but there's no semantic connection between the two, You certainly can't embed a spreadsheet in a Python source file,